 DegreeBachelor of Arts with a major in Psychology

 The Department of Psychology offers students a broad-based liberal arts education with an emphasis on community, social, and individual approaches to understanding human behavior.
 Students are thus exposed to a combination of theoretical, scientific, and practical approaches to solving human problems.
 Issues of gender, race, class, and culture are emphasized in courses throughout the curriculum.
 As a result of required course work and internship experiences, the department graduates students with marketable skills that prepare them for entry-level positions in social services or for graduate study in related areas.
-As part of this mission, the Department of Psychology offers three majors with concomitant minors in psychology, neuroscience, and animal behavior.
-Additionally, the department offers minors in Art Therapy and Mental Health Rehabilitation.
+As part of this mission, the Department of Psychology offers three majors with concomitant minors in: psychology, neuroscience, and animal behavior.
+Additionally, the department offers minors in Art Therapy and in Mental Health Rehabilitation.
 The Mental Health Rehabilitation minor leads to a certificate from the State of Maine Department of Health and Human Services in MHRT/C.

 |CAS Core Requirements||42-46|